Cimpoca-Bogdan/Manual-Testing-Jira-Todoist/manual_testing_jira_todoist.md

 <h2>Functional specifications:</h2>

-The below story **(daca aveti mai multe scrieti stories**) was created in Jira and describes the functional specifications of the "**nume_modul**" module, for which the final project is performed upon.
+The below story **(Story 1: Create a New Task, Story 2: Mark a Task as Completed, Story 3: Recurring Tasks  **) was created in Jira and describes the functional specifications of the "**nume_modul**" module, for which the final project is performed upon.

 **inserati aici fie poza cu story-ul / story-urile daca aveti mai putine, dar daca aveti mai mult de doua recomand sa descarcati story-urile din jira si sa le incarcati ca fisier**